 For each type of booking server, a different set of API methods are required on your end.
 Optionally, you can download the service definition in proto format to get started with the API implementation.
 The following tables show the methods for each implementation and include links to the service proto formats.

-This section covers how to create a booking for the standard implementation.
+This section covers how to create a booking for the Reservations Waitlists integration.

-When a user creates a booking, Google sends you the user's given name, surname, phone number, and email.
-From your point of view, this booking needs to be treated as a guest checkout, because the Actions Center can't look up the user's account in your system.
-Make sure the final booking appears identical to your merchants' bookings that come from your booking system.
+When the user creates a waitlist entry, Google sends you the user's given name, surname, phone number, and email.
+The email is the same as the user's Google account and is treated as a unique identifier.
+From your point of view, this waitlist needs to be treated as a guest checkout, because Reserve with Google can't look up the user's account in your system.
+Make sure the final waitlist entry appears identical to your merchants' entries that come from your waitlist system.

 Security and Authentication